sirtimbly/plaintexttaskmenu/README.md

 `npm install electron -g`

+Then get the rest of the npm dependencies:

+`npm install`

-From this directory run it with this command
+From this directory run the application with this command, the one and only argument specifies which directory to scan.

 `electron index.js ~/Dropbox/directory/with/taskpaper/files/`

-You can change the options inside index.js
+You can change many options inside index.js

 If you want a way to start it automatically and keep it running you can try [Marathono](http://www.marathono.com/).